Cleanser vs Face Wash

 There is often confusion about whether to use a cleanser or a face wash, and this article aims to clarify the differences and provide guidance on how to use each effectively.

-By understanding the distinct benefits and purposes of these products, you can tailor your skincare routine to meet your specific needs.
+By understanding the distinct benefits and purposes of cleanser vs face wash, you can tailor your skincare routine to meet your specific needs.

 What is a Cleanser?